auth0/auth0-spa-js/README.md

 });
 ```

 Using this setting will cause the SDK to automatically send the `offline_access` scope to the authorization server.
 Refresh tokens will then be used to exchange for new access tokens instead of using a hidden iframe, and calls the `/oauth/token` endpoint directly.
-This means that the SDK does not rely on third-party cookies when using refresh tokens.
+This means that in most cases the SDK does not rely on third-party cookies when using refresh tokens.

 **Note** This configuration option requires Rotating Refresh Tokens to be [enabled for your Auth0 Tenant](https://auth0.com/docs/tokens/guides/configure-refresh-token-rotation).

+#### Refresh Token fallback

+In all cases where a refresh token is not available, the SDK falls back to the legacy technique of using a hidden iframe with `prompt=none` to try and get a new access token and refresh token.
+This scenario would occur for example if you are using the in-memory cache and you have refreshed the page.
+In this case, any refresh token that was stored previously would be lost.

+If the fallback mechanism fails, a `login_required` error will be thrown and could be handled in order to put the user back through the authentication process.

+**Note**: This fallback mechanism does still require access to the Auth0 session cookie, so if third-party cookies are being blocked then this fallback will not work and the user must re-authenticate in order to get a new refresh token.

 ## Contributing